 If there is a tutor you enjoy working with, we will try to provide continuity for longer projects.

-As a first step, contact the Writing Center to make an initial appointment with one of our specialist tutors.
-Be sure to mention you are a graduate student working on your thesis or dissertation.
+As a first step, upload up to 10 pp. double-spaced of the text you wish us to look at.
+In your comments,be sure to mention you are a graduate student working on your thesis or dissertation.

 NOTE: It is important for graduate students and their advisors to understand that we do not provide an editing / proofreading service.
 We are tutors, not editors.